Important Information

 • Assess whether you or your business is able to afford to make repayments

-• Make sure what you’ve told us is true and correct
+• Make sure what you’ve told us is true, correct and up to date

 • Help detect and prevent financial crime